 Zimmer Holdings Announces OMeGA Graduate Medical Education Grant Recipients

-(WARSAW, IN) October 4, 2010 -- Zimmer Holdings, Inc. (NYSE and SIX: ZMH) today announced that OMeGA Medical Grants Association (OMeGA), an independent, 501(c)(3) not-for-profit corporation has chosen its 2010 grant recipients.
-OMeGA is the third-party administrator for orthopaedic graduate medical education grants to which Zimmer committed $2 million in funding for orthopaedic graduate medical education for the 2009 2010 academic year and $2.175 million for the 2010-2011 academic year.
+(WARSAW, IN) October 28, 2009—Zimmer Holdings, Inc. (NYSE and SWX: ZMH) today announced that OMeGA Medical Grants Association LLC (OMeGA) has chosen its 2009 grant recipients.
+OMeGA is the newly formed third party administrator for graduate medical education to which Zimmer committed $2 million in funding for educational grants for the 2009-2010 academic year.

 In November 2008, Zimmer became the founding supporter of OMeGA, an independent organization created by the American Orthopaedic Association (AOA).
-The OMeGA board and review committee members are free from conflicts of interest: they do not have financial interest in any orthopaedic medical device manufacturer (for the previous two years) nor leadership roles (i.e. financial decision-making) in orthopaedic fellowship or residency programs and educational institutions.
+The OMeGA board and review committee members are free from conflicts of interest: they do not have financial interests in any orthopaedic medical device manufacturer (for the previous two years) or leadership roles (i.e., financial decision-making) in orthopaedic fellowship or residency programs and educational institutions.

-The next grant application cycle commences on October 20, 2010.
-More information on available grants and OMeGA’s selection process is available at www.omegamedicalgrants.org.
+The OMeGA online grant management system will be open for applications for the 2010-2011 academic year starting January 4, 2010.
+More information on the available grants and selection process is available at www.omegamedicalgrants.org.